AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Bit Manipulation

 #### Array and Bit Manipulation:
-- Solved UTF-8 Validation on leetcode with tc of O(n) and sc of O(1) Beats 80.00% in runtime with JavaScript
+- Solved Count Complete Tree Nodes on leetcode with tc of O(n) and sc of O(1) Beats 94.71% in runtime and 90.9 in Memory with JavaScript